mikerider2003/bsc_thesis_2025_sensor_fusion_detection/README.md

 - **Detection Head**: Processes the fused features to predict bounding boxes and class scores.
 - **Loss Function**: Combines classification and regression losses for training.

 #### AVOD (Late Fusion)
+Due to unforeseen delays caused by extensive debugging of the preceding two models, the implementation of this model is still pending.